magento/architecture/design-documents/component-isolation.md

 As of 2.3-develop, Magento service contracts can be called in process, or through REST, SOAP, and AMQP APIs by remote clients.
 But remote calls require manual implementation of client.
 Magento should be able to invoke service contracts either locally or remotely (if a service whose contract is called is deployed remotely).
 Two options to implement this are discussed:

 * Introduce service contract invoker that should be used by every client to invoke service contract.
-For local calls such invoker would just call a service contract, for remote components it would do a remote call.
+For local calls such invoker would just call a service contract, for remote services it would do a remote call.
 This option gives more control over service contract invocation, but requires modification of all current service contract clients

-* Auto-generated remote call proxies for service contracts that represent remote components.
+* Auto-generated remote call proxies for service contracts that represent remote services.
 This option does not require code modifications but will produce harder to debug code

-Remote invoker must contain improved logging, timeouts, retry logic, and circuit breakers to avoid failure state propagation between components.
+Remote invoker must contain improved logging, timeouts, retry logic, and circuit breakers to avoid failure state propagation between services.

 First iteration of remote implementation should be based on existing synchronous APIs.

-Long-term goal: To avoid the leaky abstraction of remote invocations, new generation of service contracts has to expose asynchronous nature in APIs to avoid runtime coupling between components.
+Long-term goal: To avoid the leaky abstraction of remote invocations, new generation of service contracts has to expose asynchronous nature in APIs to avoid runtime coupling between services.

 ### Backends for frontends

-Following entry point components need to be created for two main application clients: storefront and admin apps (admin, integrations).
-These endpoint components (backends for frontends or BFFs) should act as façades to corresponding functionality:
+Following entry point services need to be created for two main application clients: storefront and admin apps (admin, integrations).
+These endpoint services (backends for frontends or BFFs) should act as façades to corresponding functionality:

 * Storefront PWA BFF
   * launch PWA Application shell with page data (product information, category information)